 Comprehensive Conservation & Management Plan

-NEPs work to implement estuarine ecosystem-based management by characterizing the priority problems in their estuaries and surrounding watersheds, developing Comprehensive Conservation and Management Plans (CCMPs) that list and describe actions to address those problems, and identifying partners, including lead entities, to implement the actions.
+Comprehensive Conservation and Management Plans (CCMPs) are documents developed by NEPs to characterize priority problems in their estuaries and surrounding watersheds, to list and describe actions to address those problems, and to identify partners and entities to implement those actions.

 Respect the Connect: Update